2021 Global Carbon Budget: Land modelling protocol (Trendy-v11)

 Annual mean fields are generated from these monthly data.
 DGVMs may also wish to run directly with monthly CO2 fields.

-CO2 data are available from Exeter ftp site (see instructions below) in directory:
+CO2 data are available from Exeter ftp site.

 4.4 Land use change:

-These files are based on updated data from HYDE for the years 1960-2019 (which is based on updated data from FAO), as well as the latest FAO wood harvest data.
+These files are based on the new HYDE3.3, as well as the 2021 FAO wood harvest data, for all years 850-2022.
 A summary of the methods we used are described in annex two.

 4.5 Misc.
 Datasets